Purine: Laboratory synthesis

-Oro, Orgel and co-workers have shown that four molecules of HCN tetramerize to form diaminomaleodinitrile (12), which can be converted into almost all naturally occurring purines.
+Oro and Kamat (1961) and Orgel co-workers (1966, 1967) have shown that four molecules of HCN tetramerize to form diaminomaleodinitrile (12), which can be converted into almost all naturally occurring purines.
 For example, five molecules of HCN condense in an exothermic reaction to make adenine, especially in the presence of ammonia.

 The Traube purine synthesis (1900) is a classic reaction (named after Wilhelm Traube) between an amine-substituted pyrimidine and formic acid.

 Prebiotic synthesis of purine ribonucleosides

 In order to understand how life arose, knowledge is required of the chemical pathways that permit formation of the key building blocks of life under plausible prebiotic conditions.
-Nam et al. demonstrated the direct condensation of purine and pyrimidine nucleobases with ribose to give ribonucleosides in aqueous microdroplets, a key step leading to RNA formation.
-Also, a plausible prebiotic process for synthesizing purine ribonucleosides was presented by Becker et al.
+Nam et al. (2018) demonstrated the direct condensation of purine and pyrimidine nucleobases with ribose to give ribonucleosides in aqueous microdroplets, a key step leading to RNA formation.
+Also, a plausible prebiotic process for synthesizing purine ribonucleosides was presented by Becker et al. in 2016.